 Welcome to the class page of Year 2

-2 Elm are taught by Mrs S Buxton and Mrs L Stokes, supported by Mrs Spurle.
+2 Juniper are taught by Mrs E Challis and Mrs J Howe, supported by Ms Stockdale.

-2 Palm are taught by Miss M Littlejohn, supported by Mrs Hobden and Ms Hards.
+2 Willow are taught by Miss M Littlejohn, supported by Mrs Hobden.

 All homework will be handed out on a Friday and is due back by Tuesday.

 Spellings will go out on a Friday and be tested on the following Friday.
 Your children should have their spelling words in their homework folders.
 If they have not appeared please speak to your child's class teacher.
 The spelling lists can also be found on this page if you scroll down.